-- 7. Employment turnover = Total number of employees leaving employment during the financial year (by category)/Average of the number of employees at the beginning and the end of the financial year (by category)100%. - 8.
-Percentage of employees trained by category = Total number of employees trained during the financial year by category/Total number of employees trained during the financial year100%. - 9.
-Average hours of training per employee = Total training hours completed during the financial year by category/Total number of employees at the end of the financial year by category. - 10.
-The number of suppliers by geographical region will be disclosed starting from FY2022, to better comply with the ESG Reporting Guide.
+- 5. Employment turnover = (Total number of employees leaving employment during the financial year (by category) ÷ Average of the number of employees at the beginning and the end of the financial year (by category)) × 100%. - 6.
+No work-related fatalities occurred between 1 April 2020 and 31 March 2023. - 7.
+Percentage of employees trained by category = (Total number of employees trained during the financial year by category ÷ Total number of employees trained during the financial year) × 100%. - 8.
+Average hours of training per employee by category = Total training hours completed during the financial year by category ÷ Total number of employees at the end of the financial year by category.